-Alarms Low-Low, Low, High and High-High Alarms limits may be set. -------- --
+Alarms Low-Low, Low, High and High-High Alarms limits may be set.
 Deadband This is the Alarm Deadband.
-For example, if the High Alarm is 7.00, and the dead- band is 0.1, the alarm will activate at 7.01 and deactivate at 6.90.
+For example, if the High Alarm is 7.00, and the deadband is 0.1, the alarm will activate at 7.01 and deactivate at 6.90.
+Transmitter Select the type of transmitter connected (2-wire loop powered, 2-wire self-powered, 3-wire, or 4-wire).
 Reset Calibration Values Enter this menu to reset the sensor calibration back to factory defaults.
 Cal Required Alarm To get an alarm message as a reminder to calibrate the sensor on a regular schedule, enter the number of days between calibrations.
 Set it to 0 if no reminders are necessary.
 Alarm & Datalog Suppression If any of the relays or digital inputs are selected, any alarms related to this input will be suppressed if the selected relay or digital input is active.
 At the same time, all datalogs and graphs containing the input will show no data for the duration of the activation.
 Smoothing Factor Increase the smoothing factor percentage to dampen the response to changes.
 For example, with a 10% smoothing factor, the next reading shown will consist of an average of 10% of the previous value and 90% of the current value.
 Max Sensor Range Enter the value of the ppb of dye at which the sensor transmits 20 mA.
 Dye/Product Ratio Enter the value for the ratio of ppb of dye to ppm of inhibitor that is in the inhibitor product being fed.
-Name The name used to identify the transmitter may be changed.
-Type Select the type of sensor to be connected.
+Name The name used to identify the transmitter may be changed. Туре Select the type of sensor to be connected.
 The choice of Analog Input is only available if that type of sensor card is installed.

-5.2.10 Analog Flowmeter Input
+5.2.12 Analog Flowmeter Input